matrix-org/synapse/docs/password_auth_providers.rst

     The method should return a Twisted ``Deferred`` object, which resolves to ``True`` if authentication is successful, and ``False`` if not.

+``someprovider.on_logged_out``\(*user_id*, *device_id*, *access_token*)

+    This method, if implemented, is called when a user logs out.
+It is passed the qualified user ID, the ID of the deactivated device (if any: access tokens are occasionally created without an associated device ID), and the (now deactivated) access token.

+    It may return a Twisted ``Deferred`` object; the logout request will wait for the deferred to complete but the result is ignored.